-The LORD Sensing Wireless Sensor Network is a high- speed, scalable, sensor data acquisition and sensor networking system.
-Each system consists of wireless sensor interface nodes, a data collection gateway, and full- featured user software platforms based on the LORD Sensing Lossless Extended Range Synchronized (LXRS) and data communications protocols.
-Bi-directional wireless communication between the node and gateway enables sensor data collection and configuration.
+The LORD Sensing Wireless Sensor Network is a high-speed, scalable, sensor data acquisition and sensor networking system.
+Each system consists of wireless sensor interface nodes, a data collection gateway, and full-featured user software platforms based on the LORD Sensing Lossless Extended Range Synchronized (LXRS and LXRS+) data communications protocols.
+Bi-directional wireless communication between the node and gateway enables sensor data collection and configuration from up to two kilometers away.
 Gateways can be connected locally to a host computer or remotely via local and mobile networks.
-Some gateways also feature analog outputs for porting sensor data directly to stand-alone data acquisition equipment.
+Some gateways also feature analog outputs for porting sensor data directly to standalone data acquisition equipment.

-The selection of available nodes allows interface with many types of sensors, including accelerometers, strain gauges, pressure transducers, load cells, torque and vibration sensors, magnetometers, 4 to 20 mA sensors, thermocouples, RTD sensors, soil moisture and humidity sensors, inclinometers, and orientation and displacement sensors.
+The selection of available nodes allows interface with many types of sensors, including accelerometers, strain gauges, pressure transducers, load cells, torque and vibration sensors, magnetometers, 4 to 20 mA sensors, thermocouples, RTD sensors, soil moisture and humidity sensors, inclinometers, and displacement sensors.
 Some nodes come with integrated sensing devices such as accelerometers.
 System sampling capabilities include lossless synchronized sampling, continuous and periodic burst sampling, and data logging.
 A single gateway can coordinate many nodes of any type, and multiple gateways can be managed from one computer with the SensorConnectTM and SensorCloudTM software platforms.
-Integration to customer systems can be accomplished using OEM versions of the sensor nodes and leveraging the LORD Sensing data communications protocol.
+Integration to customer systems can be accomplished using OEM versions of the sensor nodes and leveraging MSCL, an open source communication library.